BlackSparowYT/Zelk-Discord-Theme-Fixes/README.md

 # IMPORTANT CHANGE!!!
-As discord has recently pushed out a major update the zelk theme itself is now completely broken!
+As discord has recently pushed out a major update the zelk theme itself is now somewhat broken!
 I will need to wait till better discord itself is back to normal.
 After that i will see if it is possible for me to repair Zelk!

 # Zelk Discord Theme Fixes